 There are two types of VAT charged by members on the Exchange.
 The standard 20% VAT or the 10% Flat Rate scheme.

-VAT charges by registered members are necessary and cannot go unpaid regardless of whether the payer of the invoice is VAT registered or not.
+VAT charges by registered members are necessary and cannot go unpaid regardless of whether the invoice's payer is VAT registered.

 All quotes submitted on the Exchange are excluding VAT.
 The VAT charge is added to the invoice when created with the total gross amount due.
 Any instructions from the load poster about VAT payment in the load notes will be disregarded upon receipt of the invoice.